 We’ve put together a comprehensive guide, complete with illustrations of all the different ways you need to give way on Australia’s roads.

 Drivers must give way to all vehicles already travelling on the roundabout, not just those to the right of them.
-If two drivers arrive at the same time, the car to the right goes first.

 At an uncontrolled (no signs) crossroad you must give way to traffic travelling in the opposite direction when the other car is travelling straight and turning left.